MelaniaZ4/MelaniaZ4/README.md

 - 👋 Hi, I’m Mel
 - 👀 I’m a Software Developer
-- 🌱 I’m currently working a lot with Angular and Ionic
+- 🌱 I work a lot with Angular and Ionic
+- 📱 Currently, I am learning about development for Android
 - 📫 How to reach me: mela.brandes@gmail.com

 <!---